-This breast cancer overview and the associated articles on our web site will give you everything you need to know to help you increase your personal odds of beating breast cancer from the symptoms of breast cancer to its diagnosis plus all the latest information on possible breast cancer causes and breast cancer treatment options.
-We cover everything from breast cancer drugs to the latest breast cancer treatments.
-At CANCERactive we uniquely provide an extensive coverage of complementary breast cancer therapiesand new and ´alternative´ breast cancer therapies in our section on Alternative Cancer Treatments.
+This breast cancer overview and the many associated articles on our website will give you everything you need to know to help you increase your personal odds of beating breast cancer; from the symptoms of breast cancer to its diagnosis plus all the latest information on possible breast cancer causes and breast cancer treatment options.
+We cover everything from breast cancer drugs to the latest alternative breast cancer treatments.

-This article has been compiled by Chris Woollams from worldwide research and expert sources.
+This article has been compiled from worldwide research and expert sources.

 Can I beat breast cancer?

 Yes you can.
-Almost eight out of ten women who are diagnosed with the disease in the UK survive more than five years.
+But you need to correctly define the word ´beat´.
+Almost nine out of ten women who are diagnosed with the disease in the UK survive more than five years.
 However, the interesting thing is that in other European countries this figure can be ten women in every hundred higher!
 So there clearly are factors that can improve the odds for your personal survival.
 This article will help point you in their direction.

 Who gets breast cancer?

-It used to be claimed by the major charities and health bodies that despite the high profile cases of Pop Stars contracting the disease in their twenties and thirties, the facts indicated that 80 per cent of all breast cancers came in the over 65 age group.
+It used to be claimed by the major charities and health bodies that despite the high profile cases of Pop Stars contracting the disease in their twenties and thirties, the facts indicated that breast cancer was an ´old persons´ cancer´.
 As a result and with an ageing population, numbers developing the disease would get worse.

 It is true that you are more at risk of breast cancer the older you get.
 Sadly, with ageing comes increased deficiency in cellular replication systems, more chances of genetic mistakes, reduced protective hormone levels and a build up of toxins.